 Funds roll over year-to-year, and you can conveniently manage your account after logging in to mybcbsri.com.

 2. Choose generic vs. brand name drugs.

 More people are choosing generic drugs because of the significant cost savings.
 The average cost of a generic drug is 80 to 85 percent lower than the brand name product.1 Switching to a generic can save you money whether you are paying copays or meeting your deductible.
 Generic drugs are required to have the same active ingredients, strength, dosage form, and administration method as brand name drugs, and also must meet the same quality and performance standards.
 Ask your doctor if filling your prescription with a generic makes sense for you.

 3. Join a patient-centered medical home.

 Patient-centered medical homes (PCMH) offer an entire healthcare team under one roof.
-We’ve partnered with the state’s top doctors to offer this higher level of care, which provides added benefits (at certain PCMH practices) to save you time and money, including:
+We’ve partnered with primary care practices to offer this higher level of care, which provides added benefits (at certain PCMH practices) to save you time and money, including: